swataswayam-14/Super-80-DSA/OOPS_Practice/Test_i/Questions.md

 8. Composition with Interfaces
 Q: Design a Payment system where CreditCardPayment and UPIPayment share common behavior via an interface.
 Show interface-based programming and explain why depending on interfaces is better than depending on concrete classes.

+9. equals(), hashCode(), toString()
+Q: Write a Java class Book with title and author.
+Override equals() and hashCode() properly.
+Explain:

+Why must both be overridden together?

+What can go wrong if hashCode() is inconsistent with equals()?

+Why should toString() be overridden in DTOs?